httprb/http/README.md

 Help and Discussion
 -------------------

-If you need help or just want to talk about the Ruby HTTP Gem, [visit the http.rb Google Group][googlegroup], or join by email by sending a message to:
+If you need help or just want to talk about the http.rb, [visit the http.rb Google Group][googlegroup], or join by email by sending a message to:
 [httprb+subscribe@googlegroups.com][subscribe].

 [googlegroup]: https://groups.google.com/forum/#!forum/httprb